 The adult adoption order at the center of the 3d DCA’s recently published opinion in the Goodman v.
-Goodman case wasn’t voided on substantive grounds, it was set aside for procedural reasons: the adopting party’s intentional lack of notice to other trust beneficiaries having a “direct, financial, and immediate” interest in the adoption proceeding amounted to fraud upon the court (click here for my take on this case).
+Goodman case wasn’t voided on substantive grounds, it was set aside for procedural reasons: the adopting party’s intentional lack of notice to other trust beneficiaries having a “direct, financial, and immediate” interest in the adoption proceeding amounted to fraud upon the court.

 Just three months later we have another adult-adoption/trust case (is this a trend?).
 This time it’s before the 4th DCA and the opinion focuses on the much more interesting questions of public policy and settlor intent.
 As far as I can tell this is the first Florida appellate opinion directly tackling these core inheritance-law issues in the adult-adoption context.